YotamNeeman/Portfolio/README.md

 # Yotam Neeman Portfolio
 **MA graduate in Data Information, focused on analytics and data insights.**

-Skills

-Data Analysis:
+Skills:

-Analyzing and visualizing data with Python (Pandas, NumPy, Matplotlib, Seaborn).
+* Analyzing and visualizing data with Python (Pandas, NumPy, Matplotlib, Seaborn).

-Writing and optimizing SQL queries for data retrieval.
+* Writing and optimizing SQL queries for data retrieval.

 Machine Learning: